fResult/resilience-wallet-ledger/README.md

 **1. The "Trapdoor" Nightmare (Exceptions)**

 In traditional code, a function like `chargeUser()` might look successful, but deep inside, it throws an Exception.
-- **The Problem:** The code execution **"teleports"** (jumps) from `chargeUser()` to a hidden `catch` block somewhere far away.
+- **The Problem:** The code execution **"teleports"** (jumps) from `chargeUser()` to a hidden `catch` block somewhere far away
 - **The Pain:** As developers, we can't *see* this jump just by reading the function signature\
-    It is an **invisible trapdoor**.
+    It is an **invisible trapdoor**

 **2. The "Railway" Clarity (Either)**

 With `Either`, the code looks like a linear railway track:
 - **The Solution:** If `chargeUser()` fails (returns `Left`), the train simply **switches tracks** to the error line.\
-    It stays on the rail but bypasses the subsequent stations.
+    It stays on the rail but bypasses the subsequent stations
 - **The Gain:** We can *see* the flow.\
     The failure path is just as explicit as the success path.\
-    No teleportation, no surprises.
+    No teleportation, no surprises

-#### 💡 The Real-World Implementation

-Instead of guessing where the code might crash, we write code that reads like a business flowchart:

 #### 🧠 Personal Reflection: Why Either?

 In my transition from Frontend to Backend, I found that traditional exception handling often created "Hidden Control Flows."\
-The function signature fun `process(): Wallet` implies guaranteed success, but it effectively "lies" if it throws a runtime exception.
+The function signature `fun process(): Wallet` implies guaranteed success, but it effectively "lies" if it throws a runtime exception.

 By adopting Railway-Oriented Programming, we force the function signature to tell the truth: `fun process(): Either<Failure, Wallet>`.\
 This explicitly states, "I might fail, and here is exactly how," forcing the caller to handle errors as Domain Data rather than unexpected crashes.

+#### 💡 The Real-World Implementation

+Instead of guessing where the code might crash, we write code that reads like a business flowchart:

 ```kotlin
 // Real-world code that acts as documentation